 - Out of state drivers license

-- A secondary proof of identification (certified copy or original) would include things such as:
+- A secondary proof of identification (a certified copy or original) would include things such as:

 - Any primary proof not used as the primary identification

-- For those under 18, an affidavit signed by parent or legal guardian
+- For those under 18, an affidavit signed by a parent or legal guardian

 - Photo ID from college, public school, technical school or employer